2016 FIBA Oceania Under-18 Championship

-The 2016 FIBA Oceania Under-18 Championship was the qualifying tournament for FIBA Oceania at the 2017 FIBA Under-19 World Championship.
-The tournament was held in Suva, Fiji from December 5 to December 10.
+The 2016 FIBA Oceania Under-18 Championship was the sixth edition of the FIBA Oceania Under-18 Championship.
+This was also the FIBA Oceania's qualifying tournament for the 2017 FIBA Under-19 Basketball World Cup.
+The tournament was held in Suva, Fiji, from 5 to 10 December 2016.
 New Zealand beat Australia in the final, 57–51, to win the country's first gold in this event.